What is Medical Loss Ratio (MLR)?

-The Patient Protection and Affordable Care Act (PPACA) of 2010 requires insurance companies to pay annual Medical Loss Ratio (MLR) rebates for groups of health insurance policies issued in a state that is less than 80% for small employer group policies and 85% for large employer group policies.
+The Patient Protection and Affordable Care Act (PPACA) of 2010 requires insurance companies to pay annual Medical Loss Ratio (MLR) rebates for groups of health insurance policies issued in less than 80% for small and 85% for extensive employer group policies.
 This is to prevent medical insurance carriers from price gouging enrollees.

 What is the purpose of the minimum MLR provision?

 The MLR provision is intended to ensure that a minimum percent of health insurance premiums are used to pay claims and be spent on member care.
 This limits the amount health insurance companies can spend on administrative expenses and profits.